ningthoujam-lokhendro/ningthoujam-lokhendro.github.io/_posts/linux/2016-08-01-Increase-the-size-of-a-linux-lvm-by-adding-a-new-disk.markdown

 tags: ['linux','fdisk']
 author:	Ningthoujam Lokhendro
 ---
-The Linux Logical Volume Manager(lvm) can be increase when adding a new disk.
+The <kbd>Linux Logical Volume Manager(lvm)</kbd> can be increase when adding a new disk.
 This is usually usefull when working in virtual machine to add new disk space.

 * TOC
 {:toc}